MAsuamah/trackstar-budget/README.md

 ## How To Use
 Enter the name of the transaction and the transaction amount.
-Choose to aadd funds if it is a deposit or subtract funds if it is a withdrawal.
+Choose to add funds if it is a deposit or subtract funds if it is a withdrawal.
 TrackStar Budget also features a graph to give you a visual representation of your transactions.

 ## Install TrackStar Budget on Your Device.